Giancarlo Stanton Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Guardians pitching staff ranks 21st in MLB.
+- The pitching staff for the Guardians has a collective 8.4 K/9, which ranks 19th in the league.

-- The Guardians have the eighth-ranked team ERA across all league pitching staffs (3.75).
+- The Guardians have a 4.33 team ERA that ranks 13th among all league pitching staffs.

-- Guardians pitchers combine to allow the eighth-fewest home runs in baseball (nine total, 0.8 per game).
+- The Guardians surrender the ninth-fewest home runs in baseball (10 total, 0.8 per game).

-- The Guardians will send Gaddis (0-0) to the mound for his third start of the season.
+- Battenfield will start for the Guardians, his first of the season.

-- His last appearance came on Wednesday against the Oakland Athletics, when the right-hander tossed six scoreless innings while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.